skeema/skeema/doc/options.md

 **Type** | enum
 **Restrictions** | Requires one of these values: "NONE", "SHARED", "EXCLUSIVE", "DEFAULT", ""

-Adds a LOCK clause to any generated ALTER TABLE statement, in order to force enabling/disabling MySQL 5.6+ support for online DDL.
+Adds a LOCK clause to any generated ALTER TABLE statement, in order to force enabling/disabling MySQL 5.6+ or MariaDB 10.0+ support for online DDL.
 When used in `skeema push`, executing the statement will fail if any generated ALTER clause does not support the specified lock method.
 See the MySQL manual for more information on the effect of this clause.

 The explicit value "DEFAULT" is supported, and will add a "LOCK=DEFAULT" clause to all ALTER TABLEs, but this has no real effect vs simply omitting [alter-lock](#alter-lock) entirely.